ishsi25/NeuroMusical.github.io/_pages/partners.md

     btn_label: "Profile"
 ---

-# Partners in Inclusive Development through Cognitization
+# Partners in NeuroMusical research initiatives
 #### NeuroMusical  is honoured to have the following dignitaries on its panel of advisors

 {% include feature_row %}